Click on each page to enlarge view.

 Many come to yoga with their lives hanging on by a thread and their coping skills stretched to the max.
 Perhaps it’s the businessman or businesswoman burned out by economic demands and stresses.
 Maybe another person arrives in yoga with a broken heart, or someone else is tired of the fast pace of urban living, or fatigued with the demands of social media.
 In all these cases, yoga’s healing patterns in silence, in movement, or in stillness welcomes the flawed life into its creation.

-This is why Pantanjali’s Yoga Sutras (threads) have become must reading and study for the modern yogi.
-At a basic level, all of us can commit two or three of Pantanjali’s threads to memory.… read more...
+This is why Pantanjali’s Yoga Sutras (threads) have become must reading and study for the modern yogi.… read more...

 When I started selling sandals in Hawaii, I discovered there were many people walking around with feet problems.
 My customers were reluctant to try something new and claimed that anything they wore aggravated their plantar fasciitis.